 The Village/Town provides the following services to its residents: public safety, health, public library, water and sewer services, transportation, economic assistance and opportunity, culture and recreation, home and community services and general and administrative support.
-The Police Department ceased operation on June 1, 2015, when the Village/Town's police functions were transferred from the Village/Town to the County of Westchester.
+Effective June 1, 2015, the Police Department entered into an intermunicipal agreement with the County of Westchester for the provision of police services.
 The Village/Town's Section 8 housing assistance services were transferred from the Village/Town to the Mount Kisco Housing Authority (the "Authority") on January 1, 2017.

-Related Organization-The Mount Kisco Housing Authority (the "Authority") is a related organization to the Village/Town at May 31, 2020.
+Related Organization-The Mount Kisco Housing Authority (the "Authority") is a related organization to the Village/Town at May 31, 2021.
 Although the Village/Town appoints the Authority's board, it may not remove any board members at will and the Village/Town has no ongoing relationship with the appointees.